cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 ## Tear down CloudBees CD/RO demo installation <a name="cdro-gke-example-demo-teardown"/>

-Once you are finished with your CloudBees CD/RO demo installation, the following steps guide you through tearing down the environment:
+Once you are finished with your example CloudBees CD/RO demo installation, the following steps guide you through tearing down the environment:

 >**NOTE**
 >